Illustration of a man doing a single-legged bodyweight pistol squat.

 After carrying the calf, he feasted, slept, and grew bigger.
 Then he went back to carry the calf again.
 Of course, as Milo grew bigger, so too did the calf, and so his bigger muscles were always challenged by the ever-heavier calf.

-Now, I realize that you’re probably more interested in bulking up your chest and arms than you are in bulking up your calves, but the same principle holds true.
-We need to challenge our muscles enough to stimulate growth, then recover by eating enough calories and getting good sleep, and then challenge our muscles again—doing more than last time.
+Now, I realize you’re probably more interested in bulking up your chest and arms than your calves, but the same principle holds true.
+We need to challenge our muscles enough to stimulate growth, recover by eating enough calories and getting good sleep, and then challenge our muscles again—doing more than last time.
 This idea of always doing more is called progressive overload, and it’s at the heart of both strength and hypertrophy training (aka training for muscle size).

 • Lift.